abelcastilloavant/Rquirements/README.md

 ### Mechanics

-The main function in the package is `install_reqs`, which takes your reqsfile and installs all packages listed there, along with its dependencies.
+The main function in the package is `install_reqs`, which takes your reqfile and installs all packages listed there, along with its dependencies.

-To do this, the first thing `install_reqs` does is take your reqsfile and write a lockfile.
-In analogy with Gemfiles in Ruby, the reqsfile is a list of packages that you need, and the lockfile is the full list of packages needed to satisfy all dependencies of all packages in the reqsfile, along with the reqsfile itself, topologically sorted by dependency.
+To do this, the first thing `install_reqs` does is take your reqfile and write a lockfile.
+In analogy with Gemfiles in Ruby, the reqfile is a list of packages that you need, and the lockfile is the full list of packages needed to satisfy all dependencies of all packages in the reqfile, along with those listed in the reqfile, topologically sorted by dependency.
+(lockbox package users: Rquirements' "reqfile" is lockbox's "lockfile") (Rubyists: Rquirements' "reqfile" is Ruby's "Gemfile", Rquirements' "lockfile" is Ruby's "Gemfile.lock")

 (TODO: add more details as they are developed)